richardvenneman/appsignal-docs/source/support/known-issues/incorrect-container-host-metrics.html.md

 No complete solution is available at this time.

+If you're using Heroku, please use our Logplex log drain for Heroku.
+For more information on the Heroku log drain, please view [this documentation page](/metrics/host-metrics/heroku.html).

 Memory host metrics were fixed in Ruby gem `2.8.0` and Elixir package `1.9.0`.
 The other metrics were be improved in the future.

 Let us know which metrics you are missing, are inaccurate or if you have a problem, at [support@appsignal.com].